Daniel-Baugh-Institute/AlcoholicHepatitis_LiverGEMStudy/README.md

 1. Downloading/Installing toolboxes and organizing workspace
 2. Generating genome scale metabolic models (GEMs)
 3. Structural Analysis of GEMs
-4. Calculating objective functions using SPOT and flux balance analysis using E-Flux2
+4. Calculating objective functions using SPOT and flux balance analysis using E-Flux2\
-\n
+\
 Because of the intense computational power necessary for generating the genome scale metabolic models, we suggest running, at minimum, Part 2 - Generating genome scale metabolic models (below) on a server.
-We utilized a 56-core server with Intel Xeon CPU E5-2697.
+We utilized a 56-core server with Intel Xeon CPU E5-2697.\
-\n
+\
 Whether you choose to run this code on a computational server or locally, you must have a working version of MATLAB available.
 The instructions and example code provided herein are specified for individuals choosing to run the code on a computational server.
-However, the same principles can be applied for individuals choosing to run the code locally.
+However, the same principles can be applied for individuals choosing to run the code locally.\

 **Part 1 - Downloading/Installing toolboxes and organizing workspace**
 1. Create a directory named “GEMGeneration”.